P4ndro/P4ndro/README.md

-# 👋 Hello World, I'm Sandro Iobidze (aka P4ndro)
+# 👋 Hello, I'm Sandro Iobidze

-🎓 I'm a Computer Science student at [Kutaisi International University](https://kiu.edu.ge/), passionate about crafting clean and impactful software solutions.
+🎓 I'm a Computer Science student at [Kutaisi International University](https://kiu.edu.ge/).

 ---

 ## 💡 About Me

 - 🐍 Experienced in developing Python applications
 - 🌐 Proficient in frontend technologies (HTML, CSS, JavaScript, React)
-- ⚙️ Backend experience with Flask and SQL
+- ⚙️ Backend experience with SQL
 - 📊 Skilled in data analysis and visualization using Power BI
 - ☕ Learning and building with Java too!

 ---